nebunebu/DankMaterialShell/PLUGINS/LauncherExample/README.md

        categories: ["MyPlugin"]
    }
    ```
-   Perfect for emoji pickers or text-only items where the icon area should be hidden
+   When icon is omitted, the launcher hides the icon area and displays only text

 **Action Format**: `type:data` where:
 - `type` - Action handler (toast, copy, script, etc.)